MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/how-to-create-set-up-and-tear-down-logic-for-a-test-case.md

         }
        ```

 3. In the AOT, right-click EmployeeSuite, and then point to **Override Method**.
-Select the setUp or tearDown method and include the code that you want to run before or after the suite of tests.
+Select the setupTestCase or teardownTestCase method and include the code that you want to run before or after the suite of tests.

     > [!NOTE]
-    > <P>The setUp and tearDown methods are called one time.
+    > <P>The setupTestCase and teardownTestCase methods are called one time.
 Create a suite when you need to call setup or data staging logic before a group of tests that should only run one time.
 For information about how to add a test case to a test suite, see <A href="how-to-organize-test-cases.md">How to: Organize Test Cases</A>.</P>